Professor Neil Lambert

 Office: S4.07, Strand Building, Strand Campus

-Neil Lambert's career at King's started as a newborn in the College's Labour and Deliver Department, Denmark Hill.
+Neil Lambert's career at King's started as a newborn in the College's Labour and Delivery Department, Denmark Hill.
 Following a lengthy study leave that took him to the University of Toronto, where he graduated with a BSc in Mathematics and Physics in 1992, he returned to the UK and pursued Graduate studies in Cambridge.
 Here he completed a PhD in String Theory and Branes under the guidance of Paul Townsend in 1996.
 His first post-doctoral position was back at King's in the Theoretical Physics Group.
-Since then he had post-doctoral positions at the ENS in Paris and Rutgers University in the USA.
+Since then he has had post-doctoral positions at the ENS in Paris and Rutgers University in the USA.

-From 2000-2005 he held a PPARC Advanced Fellowship at King's, after which he was appointed to a Lectureship and then was elected to a chair in 2009.
+From 2000-2005 he held a PPARC Advanced Fellowship at King's, after which he was appointed to a Lectureship and then was elected to a Chair in 2009.
 From 2010-2013 he was a staff physicist at CERN.

 Neil is currently an editor for Physics Letters B (PLB).

 Neil's research is primarily concerned with supersymmetry, string theory and M-theory.
 A basic glossary of some of the terms used is available.